alexfilatov/livekit-elixir-sdk/README.md

-# LiveKit Server SDK for Elixir
+# Livekit Server SDK for Elixir

 **⚠️ IMPORTANT DISCLAIMER: This is an early development version (v0.1.1) and is NOT intended for production use.
 The codebase is in active development, APIs may change without notice, and thorough testing in a production environment has not been conducted.
 Use at your own risk for development and testing purposes only.
 We strongly recommend waiting for a stable release before using this in any production environment.**

-This is *not* official Elixir server SDK for [LiveKit](https://livekit.io).
+This is *not* official Elixir server SDK for [Livekit](https://livekit.io).
 This SDK allows you to manage rooms and create access tokens from your Elixir backend.

 ## Installation